bolu-atx/boludev.github.io/_posts/2020-06-28-go-channels-part1.md

 ---

-Go channels is the de-factor synchronization mehcanisms in Go.
-They are the pipes that connect concurrent goroutines.
+Go channels is the de-facto synchronization mechanism in Go.
+They are the pipes that connect concurrent go routines.
 You can send values into channels from one goroutine and receive those values into another goroutine.
 Having channels have made writing multi-threaded concurrent programs really simple in Go.
 In this series, I wanted to see if it's possible to re-create it in cpp.